luniehq/lunie/docs/mvp-features.md

 * Receive atoms, photons, and other Cosmos tokens to their Cosmos address
 * Send atoms, photons, and other Cosmos tokens (for a fee) to other Cosmos addresses
 * View historical transactions sent to and from their Cosmos address
-* Filter and search through past transactions
+* (May be deferred) Filter and search through past transactions

 ## Staking